 The main reason you do not get to experience “breast milk leaking” during pregnancy (despite high prolactin levels) is because of antagonizing effects of estrogen and progesterone.

-After your c-section, your body hormones (estrogen and progesterone) falls, resulting in no antagonistic effect on prolactin and then resulting in breast milk production.
+After your c-section, your body hormones (estrogen and progesterone) fall, resulting in no antagonistic effect on prolactin and then resulting in breast milk production.

-The normal duration of a menstrual period is 3 – 7 days, however, because of unstable hormones after your surgery, you may experience a shorter or longer period.
+Your true menstrual period usually returns after lochia has settled.
+The normal duration of a menstrual period is 3–7 days, however, because of unstable hormones after your surgery, you may experience a shorter or slightly longer period, especially in the first one or two cycles.

 Light or heavy period after c-section, what does it mean?

-On the other hand, if you now have a heavy bleeding (bright red with clots), it is still not unusual.
+When your real periods start again, they can be lighter, heavier or just different from what you had before pregnancy.
+A heavy first period with bright red blood and some small clots is still not unusual.
 It’s best to monitor your periods for over 2 or 3 cycles to identify if there is a problem.
-If your heavy bleeding is persistent, see a doctor for help
+If your heavy bleeding is persistent, gets worse, or you feel unwell, see a doctor for help.

-Having said that, its best to check with your doctor to determine if there is any underlying medical factor like a fibroid, thyroid abnormalities, or even a retain placenta causing your problems.
+Having said that, it’s best to check with your doctor to determine if there is any underlying medical factor like a fibroid, thyroid abnormalities, blood clotting problems, or even retained placental tissue or infection causing your problems.

 An irregular period after c-section: should I be concerned?